-1. Prepare your USB device with a compatible format and partitions.

-For more information, see Set Up a USB Hard Drive on a Mac on page 125.

-- 2. If you plan to back up a large amount of data, see Prepare to Back Up a Large Amount of Data on page 126. - 3.
-Connect your USB HDD to the USB port on the router.

-Note If your USB HDD uses a power supply, you must use it when you connect the USB HDD to the router.

-When you connect the USB HDD to the router, it might take up to two minutes before it is ready for sharing.
+- Prepare your USB device with a compatible format and partitions.
+For more information, see Set Up a USB Hard Drive on a Mac on page 89. - If you plan to back up a large amount of data, see Prepare to Back Up a Large Amount of Data on page 89. - Connect your USB HDD to a USB port on the router.
+If your USB HDD uses a power supply, you must use it when you connect the USB HDD to the router.
+When you connect the USB HDD to the router, it might take up to two minutes before it is ready for - On a Mac computer that is connected to the network, launch Finder and select Go > Connect to Server.
+The Connect to Server window displays.

+sharing.
 By default, the USB HDD is available to all computers on your local area network (LAN).